- Oops!Something went wrong.Please try again later.

 During his lifetime, Rock Hudson epitomized the glamour of Hollywood’s Golden Age.
-Born in 1925 as Roy Harold Scherer Jr., the Illinois-born actor became one of the biggest movie stars of his day, projecting the public image of a handsome, square-jawed leading man in such era-defining classics as Giant and Pillow Talk.
-But Hudson’s career took on a whole new meaning following his death from AIDS-related complications 35 years ago on October 2, 1985.
+Born in 1925 as Roy Harold Scherer Jr., the Illinois native became one of the biggest movie stars of his day, projecting the public image of a handsome, square-jawed leading man in such era-defining classics as Giant and Pillow Talk.
+But Hudson’s career took on a whole new meaning following his death from AIDS-related complications 35 years ago on Oct.
+2, 1985.

 The actor had been diagnosed with the then-new disease in the summer of 1984, but kept the news out of the headlines for a full year while he sought treatment at home and abroad.
 By July 1985, though, Hudson’s representatives confirmed that he had AIDS as his health continued to deteriorate.
 That news inspired another bombshell revelation that he had kept private: Even as he romanced actresses like Elizabeth Taylor and Doris Day onscreen, in real life Hudson was gay, and had been forced to remain closeted throughout his career.